Steady Gradient Ricci Solitons with $O(p)\times O(q)$ Symmetry: Introduction

 As with flying wings, we wish to understand the geometry at infinity for these solitons.
-We know that the ideal boundary of our Ricci soliton also admits $O(p) \times O(q)$ symmetry, from which we can deduce that it has the structure of a (not necessarily smooth) doubly warped product (see Theorem \ref{ideal bdry thm}).
+We know that the ideal boundary of our Ricci soliton also admits a faithful isometric $O(p) \times O(q)$ action, from which we can deduce that it has the structure of a (not necessarily smooth) doubly warped product (see Theorem \ref{ideal bdry thm}).
 This structure leaves only a few possibilities for its topology.
-It would be interesting to check if the orbits of the $O(p) \times \{1_q \}$ subgroup in the ideal boundary are non-collapsed, in which case the ideal boundary would be homeomorphic to a closed disk of dimension $p$ (see Remark~\ref{rmk pdisk}).
+It would be interesting to check if the orbits of the $O(p) \times \{1_q \}$ subgroup in the ideal boundary of the steady solitons constructed above are non-collapsed, in which case the ideal boundary would be homeomorphic to a closed disk of dimension $p$ (see Remark~\ref{rmk pdisk}).

 In fact, assuming the above to be true, we obtain some extra information on the asymptotic geometry.
 It is known from \cite{DimRedSteadySoltn} that non-collapsed steady gradient Ricci solitons with $\operatorname{sec}\geq 0$ always dimension reduce at infinity.
 In our case, following points going to infinity along the totally geodesic submanifold fixed by the action of the $\{1_p\} \times O(q)$ subgroup, we show that we can split a $p$-dimensional Euclidean factor under the same rescaling.
+From now on, for any $p,q \in \Z_{\geq 2}$ and $\th \in (0,1)$, let $\mathcal{S}^{p,q}_\th = (M,g,f,o)$ denote the steady Ricci soliton constructed in Theorem~\ref{thmpq}, and $\mathcal{S}^{p,q}_{\th}(\infty)$ its ideal boundary (see Section \ref{prelimSection} for the precise definition).